Introduction: Living Frugally on One Income

 18) Cook Meals From Scratch

-Cooking meals from scratch is a great way to save money and reduce your expenses.
-Not only will you save money but you’ll also make healthier choices by avoiding processed foods that are often full of additives and preservatives.
+Preparing meals from scratch is an excellent way to cut costs and reduce your expenses.
+You’ll also make healthier choices by avoiding processed foods that are often full of additives and preservatives.
+Baking your own homemade bread cuts grocery expenses and gives you full control of the ingredients used.
+You can even make your own sourdough pizza dough for inexpensive pizza.

 19) Avoid Buying Bottled Water

 While convenience is tempting, buying bottled water can be a burden on your wallet.
-Invest in a reusable water bottle and fill it up with tap water instead.
-This will help you save money while reducing your environmental impact.
+Buy a water bottle and fill it up with tap water instead.
+This will help you save while reducing your environmental impact.

 20) Shop Around for the Best Deals